 Some Dogs May Bury Their Nose To Block Out Light

 Some dogs may bury their noses to block light while they sleep, often seen as a sign of tiredness.
 This behavior is sometimes expected in dog breeds such as Boxers and Cocker Spaniels.
+If your dog bores his nose during the day, he may need extra warmth, blanket stimulation or attention at night.
+Alternatively, a dog might bury his nose when feeling overwhelmed or sad.

 Dogs May Bury Their Nose To Conserve Body Heat

 Dogs may bury their noses when they sleep to conserve body heat.
 This behavior, known as hibernation, is a natural way for dogs to regulate their body temperature.
-Other animals, like bears and lions, do the same thing!
+Other animal behaviorists, like bears and lions, do the same thing!
 You can train your dog not to bury his nose by rewarding him when he doesn’t do it.

-The nose is one of the most sensitive parts of a dog’s body and the first to get cold.
+The nose is one of the most sensitive noses parts of a dog’s body and the first to get cold.
 By burying their nose, dogs create a warm pocket of air that helps to prevent heat loss and keep them warm.
-This behavior is more common in dogs that originated from cold climates, such as Huskies, Malamutes, and Samoyeds.
+This behavior is more common in dogs from cold climates, such as Huskies, Malamutes, and Samoyeds.

 Dogs May Bury Their Nose When They’re Nervous Or Fearful